llvm/torch-mlir/docs/architecture.md

   example, TOSA limits (for highly considered reasons) the number of dimensions that certain operators can handle to 1D-4D, when from a purely algebraic perspective there isn't a good reason to not be more general.
-Similarly, more general forms of reduction and scatter also fall into MHLO nicely while TOSA's principles tend to bias it away from that.
+Similarly, more general forms of reduction and scatter also fall into StableHLO nicely while TOSA's principles tend to bias it away from that.

 ### Backend Implementation